The cloud shift in software development

 Programs in development are vulnerable

 Cloud environments are crucial for flexible software development.
 They’re used to test and store many insecure programs and open-source code.
 A common way to test software on a cloud environment is through infrastructure-as-code (IaC).
-Typical cloud providers such as AWS, Google Cloud Platform, and Microsoft Azure offer native tools for developers to build testing infrastructure via a codebase.
+Typical cloud providers such as AWS, Google Cloud Platform, and Microsoft Entra ID (Azure AD) offer native tools for developers to build testing infrastructure via a codebase.

 IaC provides a quick turn-around of product test environments, scalable deployment of new cloud implementation at reduced costs, with more robust and versatile software development.
 However, IaC is pretty easy to exploit for someone who knows what they’re doing.